How do you keep good engineers on your team?

 Provide whatever tools and infrastructure you can to help improve flexibility, so engineers are empowered to solve problems and make contributions from wherever they are.

 It's hard to draw a definitive line between a brilliant idea, and one that's too far out to succeed.
 That's why it's important to provide an environment that promotes and rewards creative thought.

-Andrew Brown, Software Engineer at Bonusly mentioned "giving respectful consideration to all ideas, no matter how dumb they may seem," as a crucial work environment trait that keeps him motivated and happy as a software engineer.
+Brown mentioned "giving respectful consideration to all ideas, no matter how dumb they may seem" as a crucial work environment trait that keeps him motivated and happy as a software engineer.

 This benefits everyone in multiple ways.